lukelbd/vim-scrollwrapped/README.md

 the cursor to jump around erratically.
 This is extremely disorienting when navigating documents.
-The fundamental problem is that VIM tries to jump by a number of lines equaling **exactly** one-half page height -- but because the first line in the viewer is constrained to always be the **start** of a line, not a line continuation fragment, this often causes the line on which the **cursor** is positioned to get yanked up-and-down the screen.
+The fundamental problem is that VIM tries to jump by a number of lines equaling exactly one-half page height -- but because the first line in the viewer is constrained to always be the start of a line, not a line continuation fragment, this often causes the line on which the **cursor** is positioned to get yanked up-and-down the screen.

-This plugin corrects this behavior.
+This plugin corrects this annoying behavior.

 ## Normal mode maps
 This plugin overrides the half-page scrolling maps `<C-d>` and `<C-u>` and